Orchestrating a forecasting pipeline with Bedrock AgentCore and SageMaker

 return json.dumps({'success': False, 'error': str(e)})

-Because SageMaker jobs run asynchronously and can take 5 to 60 minutes, the agent uses a polling loop tool (get_training_job_status) to track the execution.
-Once the job succeeds, the agent triggers deploy_sagemaker_model to package the model artifact (model.tar.gz) from S3 and host it behind a real-time SageMaker endpoint.
+SageMaker jobs run asynchronously for anywhere between 5 and 60 minutes, and an LLM is naturally sequential, so the agent tracks jobs through a polling tool, get_training_job_status, instead of blocking on them.
+Once a job succeeds, the agent calls deploy_sagemaker_model to package the model.tar.gz artifact from S3 and host it behind a real-time SageMaker endpoint.

 sequenceDiagram